 Anglo-Israelism, the view that Anglo-Saxons are especially blessed by God and the people of his covenant, is based in the idea of “the lost 10 tribes of Israel.”
 It begins with the historical fact that the Northern Kingdom of Israel broke away from the Kingdom of Judah shorty after Rehoboam, Solomon’s son, ascended to the throne (1K 11.41-12.24).
 These two kingdoms lived side by side, sometimes in relative peace but often at war, for about two centuries, until 722 BC, when the Assyrian army invaded the North and exiled its people (2K 17.1-41).
 After that event, the Northern Kingdom was never re-established; it disappeared as an entity from the pages of history.

 It was common in ancient empires to exile people you conquered.
 The reasoning was simple: a conquered people is always inclined to rise up in rebellion against its conqueror, because nationalism never dies.
 So what do you do?
 You pack up the people and scatter them to other locations around your empire.
 Over time they intermarry with other ethnicities, and they lose their sense of tribal identity.
-Nebuchadnezzar did the same thing more than a century later, when he conquered the Southern Kingdom of Judah (2K 25.11-12), and the practiced is confirmed in archaeological records across the Ancient Near East.
+Nebuchadnezzar did the same thing more than a century later, when he conquered the Southern Kingdom of Judah (2K 25.11-12), and the practice is confirmed in archaeological records across the Ancient Near East.

 The story told by Anglo-Israelites posits an unexpected outcome of this event: